Azure-Samples/azure-cosmos-graph-bulk-executor/java/src/main/java/com/azure/graph/bulk/impl/README.md

 * Use the output of the serialized object to construct a CosmosItemOperation, either as an Upsert or Insert operation depending on the configuration.
 * Join the collection of GremlinVertices and GremlinEdges into a single stream to be fed to the Bulk operation in the Cosmos Db SDK.

-> TODO: Validate that the sequence (Vertices than Edges) is actually import to the flow, or is that was adopted due to the Tinkerpop implementations requirements.

 ## Domain Flow

 This flow allows for a retrofit of an existing library with the GraphBulkExecutor.
 It does this by providing a series of Java Annotations to decorate your Domain class definitions with to allow for the transformation into either the GremlinVertex or GremlinEdge object.